dromorobo/MSX-wifi/README.md

 or
 - any terminal program that recognizes the interface you use

-PREPARATION

-Prepare NMS1250 interface
+PREPARE - NMS1250 interface
 - (optional) remove all modem components form NMS1250
 - connect ESP8266 with 5V adapter or level shifters to Z8530 (or 8251, depending on cartridge)

-Prepare ESP
+PREPARE - ESP
 - Build NodeMCU firmware (how this is done is not described here, but there is lots of info available; pleas take a look at NodeMCU docs ar <https://nodemcu.readthedocs.io/en/release/>.
 - Flash ESP8266 with NodeMCU firmware
 - (optional) Copy lua files to ESP flash filesystem

-Prepare MSX
+PREPARE - MSX
-- On MSX compile ESP.PAS to ESP.COM using Turbo Pascal 3.0 (messages off)
+- On MSX compile ESP.PAS to ESP.COM using Turbo Pascal 3.0 (messages off); you may want to change the bitrate first in the source code (it is "hardcoded" in the current version)
-- On MSX compile UPLOAD.PAS to UPLOAD.COM using Turbo Pascal 3.0 (messages off)
+- On MSX compile UPLOAD.PAS to UPLOAD.COM using Turbo Pascal 3.0 (messages off); you may want to change the bitrate first in the source code (it is "hardcoded" in the current version)
 - Download Erik Maas'Fossil driver for MSX
 - Install Fossil driver
 - Use UPLOAD.COM to upload all Lua files to the ESP (if not done earlier in preparing the ESP)